- Daily Life at Pemi

 Alumni far and wide document the impact of living and learning at summer camp.
 Beyond schools, resumes, and jobs, a 96-year old alumnus may have said it best: “My life’s happiness bag is heavy and stuffed with Pemi experiences.”
 Looking back on a life well lived, amid memories of truly foundational influences, many would say that the true value of summer camp dwarfs its cost in dollars and cents.

-(This article will be published in an upcoming “summer camp” edition of the Greenwich Sentinel)
+(This article was also published in a “summer camp” edition of the Greenwich Sentinel)